naman-modi/nanoGPT/README.md

 -  `tqdm` for progress bars <3

-## Running apachelogs finetuning on Mac
+## Model training for apachelogs on Mac

 We need to use this specific version of PyTorch for mac silicon chips
 ```